withastro/astro/packages/integrations/vercel/README.md

 });
 ```

-### Per-page functions
+### Function bundling configuration

-The Vercel adapter builds to a single function by default.
-Astro 2.7 added support for splitting your build into separate entry points per page.
-If you use this configuration the Vercel adapter will generate a separate function for each page.
-This can help reduce the size of each function so they are only bundling code used on that page.
+The Vercel adapter splits builds into a separate function per route by default.
+This helps reduce the size of each function, as it only bundles code used on that page.

+You can disable this and build to a single function by setting the `functionPerRoute` configuration option to `false`:

 ```js
 // astro.config.mjs